cybertraining-dsc/su21-reu-372/project/index.md

 **Figure xyz:** caption missing

+- [ ] Figure 2. is not a complete sentence

 Figure 2.
 Provide a bar chart that shows 30 major terms.
 The bars indicate the total frequency of the term across the entire corpus.
 The size of the bubble measures the importance of the topics, relative to the data. for example, for visualization purposes we used the first topic that include Hashimoto, thyroiditis, and selenium.
 Saliency is a measure of how much the term talks about the topic.
 And in terms of findings is important to mentions the relationship between Hashimoto thyroiditis and selenium.
 Selenium is a suplement recomended for patients with this disorder that have shown a reduction on antibody levels [8].

 ![Figure 3](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-372/main/project/images/HierarchicalClustering.png)

 **Figure xyz:** caption missing

+- [ ] Figure 3. is not a complete sentence

-Figure 3.
-In this figure, we can see that the dendrograms have been created joining points 4 with 9, 0 with 2, 1 with 6, and 12 with 13.
+In this Figure 3, we can see that the dendrograms have been created joining points 4 with 9, 0 with 2, 1 with 6, and 12 with 13.
 The vertical height of the dendrogram shows the Euclidean distances between points.
 It is easy to see that Euclidean distance between points 12 and 13 is greater than the distance between point 4 and 9.
 This is because the algorithm is clustering by similarity, differences, and frequency of words.
 We observed in the dark green dendrogram topic 7,3,4,9 which are all related to an advance stage of the disorder. we can find the information about certain treatments, causes of the disorder, level of damage at certain stages.
 On the reds dendrograms we observe topics 0,2,1,6 which are closely related to diagnosis, early symptoms and procedures used for the diagnosis of the disorder.

 ![Figure 4](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-372/main/project/images/SimilarityMatrix.png)